vsoch/qme/examples/README.md

 to your host) and if you use Singularity, the usage can be seamless.

  - [nltk-docker](nltk-docker): Create a dashboard for a container installed with nltk to perform basic text processing commands.
+ - [datalad](datalad): getting started with datalad, and using it in the context of QueueMe.

 You should also look at [tutorials](https://vsoch.github.io/qme/tutorials/) for the QueueMe documentation for more examples.